 Blogging is rarely a strictly business-like activity and, at the same time, rarely a strictly personal thing.
 That’s why the most common long term goal of networking for bloggers is to simply make friends.
 To have a small number of good friends with whom you can participate in different kinds of projects, promotions and other activities.

-This sort of relationships can be used both for strictly business projects and some personal, social activities.
+This sort of relationship can be used both for strictly business projects and some personal, social activities.
 The diverse nature of blogging itself gives you such possibilities.
 This is something very difficult to achieve in other fields … try to imagine a similar situation in corporate banking, for example.

 Here’s what I advise you to do when working on your goals.